Jack-alope/DU-Classical-Site/content/guide/_index.md

 ## General

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This guide will be updated at some point to give new committee members and= idea of how to get started updating the site.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This guide will be updated at some point to give new committee members an idea of how to get started updating the site.

 ## Main Slider